DeepLearnI/atlas-ce-docs/README.md

 # How to add a page #

 Add a new entry to the relevant part of the tree in the `nav` section in `mkdocs.yml`.
-The path to provide is relative to this repo's `atlas-ce-docs/docs/api_docs/sources` directory.
+The path to provide is relative to this repo's `atlas-ce-docs/docs/api_docs/sources` directory, which should point to any new pages that you intend to add.
+The pages must be in markdown.

 # How to compile #
 You must have admin access to our [readthedocs site](https://readthedocs.com/projects/dessa-atlas-community-docs/) in order to build the docs from the repo.